 Now imagine that we want to put a wireless device on your roof.
-Therefore I the the system I want to add a wireless device.
-Now from the list it give us lets tell it we want a good powerful nano station.
+Therefore I tell system I want to add a wireless device.
+Now from the list it give us, let's tell it we want a good powerful nano station.
 So when I choose the device the system gives gives me the screen below for configuration.
 Now on the next screen I give it a mac address - a fake one- save and exit.
+The fake is for demo purposes.
+Users should provide their actual address